 Weekly breakdown of instructional hours

 This course involves 3 hours of class time and 3 hours of lab time where students practice communication and counselling skills.
-Assignment completion, with the exception of the recorded interview, occurs outside of class and lab time.
+Assignment completion, except for the recorded interview, occurs outside of class and lab time.

 Delivery format